Here’s How to Save on Food After the Mandatory College Meal Plan Ends

 Since you’ll be buying your own food, you’ll have to become a smart shopper.

-First, check out these tips for saving money every time you grocery shop, and then follow these steps to slice your grocery bill in half.
+First, check out these tips for saving money on groceries every time you shop, and then follow these steps to slice your grocery bill in half.
 You might want to skip the one about raising your own animals for food, though — that off-campus housing isn’t really conducive to chicken farming.